 Overall, in past semesters of Data 8, more than 40% of the students have received grades in the A+/A/A- range, and more than 35% have received grades in the B+/B/B- range.

-Late submissions of labs or homeworks after the deadline will not be accepted unless you have relevant DSP accommodations.
+Late submissions of labs will not be accepted under any circumstances.
+The same goes for homework, unless you have relevant DSP accommodations that provide a two-day extension on homework assignments.

 Your lowest two homework scores and your lowest lab score will be dropped in the calculation of your overall grade.